amihai/codeinthemiddle/README.md

 **Code-In-The-Middle** = **Prompt Engineering** + **Tools**

 **Code-In-The-Middle** is not just prompt engineering to generate the DSL code; it also requires rendering tools.
+Some of these tools are already available in ChatGPT, but with certain limitations.
+These limitations can be overcome by implementing a **Code-In-the-Middle Agent**, as described below.

 ![Code In The Middle](CodeInTheMiddle.png)